The library has both a C and C++ API, which map 100% 1:1 in features.

 XDG Basedir spec:

-defines the preference-ordered set of base directories to search for configuration files in addition to the$XDG_CONFIG_HOME
+$XDG_CONFIG_DIRSdefines the preference-ordered set of base directories to search for configuration files in addition to the$XDG_CONFIG_HOMEbase directory.
+The directories in$XDG_CONFIG_DIRSshould be separated with a colon ':'.If

-should be used.The order of base directories denotes their importance; the first directory listed is the most important.
+$XDG_CONFIG_DIRSis either not set or empty, a value equal to/etc/xdgshould be used.The order of base directories denotes their importance; the first directory listed is the most important.

 getEnv